discretize/discretize-guides/guides/new-player-guide/index.md

 | <Item id="76150"/> | <Attribute name="Toughness"/>     | 243 <Attribute name="Toughness"/>                                               |
 | <Item id="75427"/> | <Attribute name="Concentration"/> | 243 <Attribute name="Concentration"/> = 16.2% <Attribute name="Boon Duration"/> |

 These potions are invaluable and later on starting at T3 or T4 highly recommended to use as the fractals get harder.
 Hover over the items to read about the other effects of each potion.
-Keep in mind, that each large potion stacks up to three times.
+Keep in mind, that each large potion grants you five stacks.

 ---